-What is funny about it, and tragic for the dogs, is that the dogs’ owners seem to be oblivious of their dogs.
-They take the dogs out for some specific purposes, but they seem to forget these purposes when they out with their dogs.
+What is funny about it, and tragic for the dogs, is that the dog’s owners sometimes seem oblivious to their dogs.
+They take the dogs out for some specific purposes, but they seem to forget these purposes when they go out with their dogs.

-I see people walking their dogs completely immersed in the screen of their smartphone and oblivious of their dog’s behavior.
+I see people walking their dogs, wholly immersed in the screens of their smartphones and oblivious to their dogs’ behavior.

-The dog needs to pee, but often, the person walking the dog keeps walking with his or her eyes glued to the screen, and the poor dogs can hardly finish to pee.
+The dog needs to pee, but the person walking the dog often keeps walking with their eyes glued to the screen, and the poor dog can hardly finish peeing.

-They continue walking, dragging their dogs, and not allowing their dogs enjoy what they enjoy doing.
+They continue walking, dragging their dogs, and not allowing their dogs to enjoy what they enjoy doing.

-It looks like the dog’s owner wants to keep watching the screen of the smartphone, read and text, and taking the dog out is just a pretext to go out of home for a while.
+It looks like the dog’s owner wants to keep watching the smartphone screen, reading, and texting.
+Taking the dog out sometimes seems like a pretext to go out of home for a while.

 Look at the World, not just at the Screen of Your Smartphone

-1) Try to be more aware of the dog needs and what it is doing, when taking it for a walk.
-You would lose nothing if you put your smartphone in your pocket for a few minutes.
+1. Try to be more aware of the dog’s needs and what it is doing when taking it for a walk.
+You will lose nothing if you put your smartphone in your pocket for a few minutes.

-3) These few minutes that you go can help you see the real world, not just the virtual world of the Internet.
-This will develop more empathy, observation, and awareness of your surroundings, which would help you in all areas of your life.
+3. These few minutes you go out can help you see the real world, not just the virtual world of the Internet.
+This will develop more empathy, observation, and awareness of your surroundings, which will help you in all areas of your life.